Rogue Valley International–Medford Airport: Facilities

 The airport covers 938 acres (380 ha) at an elevation of 1,335 feet (407 m).
 Its runway, 14/32, is 8,800 by 150 feet (2,682 x 46 m) asphalt.

 The airport underwent renovations which included a new 110000 sqft terminal building with room for expansion; work completed in 2009 and designed by CSHQA and the Abell Architectural Group Inc. The terminal has an observation deck on the second floor, a restaurant for screened and unscreened passengers, and second-story loading bridges.
 Now that the terminal is complete, there is a main concourse, and two open air concourses.
 A new control tower was completed in late 2008; the $3.6 million, 100 ft tower uses a state-of-the-art geothermal system to heat and cool the building.

 Two fixed-base operators (FBOs) provide general aviation services on the field: Jet Center MFR, and Million Air Medford.

 The Medford Air Tanker Base plays a key role in wildfire response across southern Oregon and northern California.
 Operated by the U.S. Forest Service, it serves as a launch point for single engine air tankers (SEATs), large air tankers (LATs) and very large air tankers (VLATs) during the busy summer fire season.

 Medford’s setup includes both a main air tanker base and a dedicated VLAT ramp, which is the only VLAT base in the state of Oregon, capable of handling some of the biggest firefighting aircraft in service.
 On any given day during fire season, you might see: MD-87s operated by Erickson Aero Tanker, Arvo RJ-85s from Aeroflite, BAe-146s from Neptune Aviation, C-130 Hercules tankers operated by Coulson or National Guard units, and DC-10 “VLATs” from 10 Tanker Air Carrier using the larger ramp on the east side of the field.

-In the year ending December 31, 2024, the airport recorded approximately 45,200 aircraft operations, averaging about 124 per day: 57% general aviation, 23% airline, 18% air taxi, and less than 1% military.
-At that time, 205 aircraft were based at the airport: 142 single-engine, 26 multi-engine, 22 jet, 10 helicopter, and 5 glider.

-The Medford airport continues to post favorable passenger statistics; following steady year-over-year gains, the facility served 1,032,704 arriving and departing passengers in 2024 — an increase from 979,211 passengers in 2023.
+The Medford airport continues to post favorable passenger statistics; following steady year-over-year gains, the facility served 1,100,027 arriving and departing passengers in 2025, an all-time record — an increase from 1,032,704 passengers in 2024.